Back to School: 10 of the best books to help you ditch your job and go freelance

 Freelancing is difficult.
 It’s tough to plan for growth (in client volume and revenue) when current income is too unstable.
 This book dives deep into making freelancing more stable, beating "treading water" cycles, repelling “bad apple” clients, multiplying online exposure and follows the journey of Liam, with honest, clear advice and guidance from a laptop and rented desk to $1m web agency.

 2. Brilliant Freelancer: Discover the Power of Your Own Success by Leif Kendall

 Whether you’re new to freelancing or a seasoned freelance operative, Brilliant Freelancer is packed full of ideas and case studies to help you build a happy, productive and profitable freelance life quickly and easily.
 From building your client portfolio right through to staying motivated and surviving the tougher times, Brilliant Freelancer gives you everything you need to take charge of your career and start moving in the direction you want to go.

 3. I Can Start Your Business: Everything You Need to Know to Run Your Limited Company or Self Employment – for Locums, Contractors, Freelancers and Small Business by Russell Smith

 Thinking of starting a business but don't know anything about business finances, tax or accounts?
-This book will tell you everything you need to know in an easy to understand way by an accountant who grew his practice from no clients when he started to over 400 clients all over the UK.
-Covering such topics as: Whether you should be a limited company or self employed?
-What part of business finances do you really need to understand and which parts can you ignore.
+This book will tell you everything you need to know in an easy-to-understand way by an accountant who grew his practice from no clients when he started to over 400 clients all over the UK.
+It covers such topics as whether you should be a limited company or self-employed, finances you need to understand and which parts can you ignore.
 Whether you become VAT registered.
 When your tax is due and how much it will be.
-Setting up bank accounts.
-Getting paid by your customers.
-Managing your cash flow.
-Getting your pricing right.
+How to set up bank accounts, get paid by your customers, manage your cash flow, and get your pricing right.
 It's an essential read.